Pratham-gupta-235/WellnessBot/README.md

 You can modify the prompt template in `prompt_template.py` to adjust the bot's personality and response style.

-## License

-This project is for personal use only.
-API keys should not be shared.

 ## Disclaimer

 WellnessBot provides general wellness information and should not be considered a substitute for professional medical advice, diagnosis, or treatment.
 Always consult with qualified healthcare providers for medical concerns.